6DammK9/nai-anime-pure-negative-prompt/ch01/rf.md

 ![xyz_grid-0082-1363847456-2112-2954-4-8-20260104125121.jpg](./img/xyz_grid-0082-1363847456-2112-2954-4-8-20260104125121.jpg)

-- Joining the original [flow matching](https://huggingface.co/nyanko7/nyaflow-xl-alpha) model (non rectified).
+- Joining the original [~~flow matching~~ rf](https://huggingface.co/nyanko7/nyaflow-xl-alpha) model.
 Notice the difference of sampling steps. *It is hard to imagine the middle model is trained from SDXL 0.9 instead of NoobAI, meanwhile approaches are very different.
 Model publish time: 2511, 2407, 2510.*

 ![xyz_grid-0086-1363847456-2880-5706-4-4-20260104174810.jpg](./img/xyz_grid-0086-1363847456-2880-5706-4-4-20260104174810.jpg)